Christian nationalism in the United States: History

-Ingersoll argues that rather than being a new movement, Christian nationalism and its origins weave back decades through the Tea Party, the new Christian right, the Moral Majority, and the old Christian right, with R. J. Rushdoony's Christian reconstructionism being another significant source of influence.
+Julie Ingersoll argues that rather than being a new movement, Christian nationalism and its origins weave back decades through the Tea Party, the new Christian right, the Moral Majority, and the old Christian right, with R. J. Rushdoony's Christian reconstructionism being another significant source of influence.
 She traces its origins still further back to the Antebellum South and early American Puritanism.

+Historians and writers have also pointed to the mid-1800s and Joseph Smith, who founded the Latter Day Saint movement, as providing important historical context for the development of U.S. Christian nationalist ideas, due to factors such as his strong influence over the Nauvoo Legion militia and his 1844 presidential campaign that called for Restorationist Christian theodemocracy.
+Both those aspects of Smith and specific interpretations of Brigham Young's views and governance style also inspired the DezNat movement—a sectarian Restorationist nationalist ideology and collection of loosely-affiliated far-right Latter Day Saint movement groups.

 Historian Kristen Kobes Du Mez, in her book Jesus and John Wayne, describes the rise of American evangelical preacher Billy Graham in the 1940s.
 His rallies, aimed at reaching youth with the gospel, also featured "patriotic hymns, color guards, and veterans' testimonies"; she describes Graham as "[preaching] a gospel of heroic Christian nationalism with unparalleled passion".

 In the 1980s and 1990s, the religious right in America featured religious traditionalists who advocated for religious liberty, racial equality, democratic values and the separation of church and state while also working to maintain white Protestant dominance.
 By the mid-1990s and especially following the 9/11 attacks, religious traditionalists gave way to Christian nationalists who sought explicit state favor and the exclusion of national and racial minorities.
 Islamophobia soon spread to include Latinos, Asians, and other immigrants as threats to Christian democracy, and Christian nationalists embraced ethonationalist white nativism and racism.
-The ethno-nationalist developments saw a majority of white conservative Christians support the presidency of Donald Trump, the QAnon movement and the January 6 United States Capitol attack.
+The ethno-nationalist developments saw a majority of Christian statists support the presidency of Donald Trump, the QAnon movement and the January 6 United States Capitol attack.

 Demographics

+Demographic factors

+Christian nationalism is positively correlated with older age and lower education levels.
+It is also correlated with lower population density and Republican representation in state legislatures, particularly in the Southern United States.

+Christian nationalists are more likely to support political violence than other Americans, score higher on the right-wing authoritarianism scale, and have more extreme views against immigrants.

+2025 table by state and D.C.

+Adherents plus sympathizers equals Sum column in table.

+The state and D.C. links are Politics of Area links.

+Support for Christian Nationalism by State and DC.
+Percent of adults in 2025.